Lunciare/multi-agent-medical-rag/README.md

 - **Cardiologist** — 7,730 chunks (Guidelines, Textbooks, Case Reports, Handbooks, Articles)
 - **Endocrinologist** — 37,791 chunks across the same categories

+For prior work this project builds on and differs from, see [report §1.5 — Related Work](reports/report_final.md#15-related-work).

 ## Architecture

 ```